TAX NOTICE

 - Payments of certain automatic enrollment contributions that you request to withdraw within 90 days of your first contribution;

-- Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP (also, there generally will be adverse tax consequences if you roll over a distribution of S corporation stock to an IRA); and
+- Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP;

-- Distributions of certain premiums for health and accident insurance.
+- Distributions used to pay certain premiums for health and accident insurance; and

 The Plan administrator or the payor can tell you what portion of a payment is eligible for rollover.

-If you are under age 59½, you will have to pay the 10% additional income tax on early distributions for any payment from the Plan (including amounts withheld for income tax) that you do not roll over, unless one of the exceptions listed below applies.
-This tax applies to the part of the distribution that you must include in income and is in addition to the regular income tax on the payment not rolled over.
+If a payment isn’t a qualified distribution and you are under age 59½, you will have to pay the 10% additional tax on early distributions with respect to the earnings allocated to the payment that you don’t roll over (including amounts withheld for income tax), unless one of the exceptions listed below applies.
+This tax is in addition to the regular income tax on the earnings not rolled over.

-The 10% additional income tax does not apply to the following payments from the Plan:
+The 10% additional tax doesn’t apply to the following payments from the Plan:

-- Payments made after you separate from service if you will be at least age 55 in the year of the separation;
+- Payments made after you separate from service if you are at least age 55 in the year of the separation;

 - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the joint lives or joint life expectancies of you and your beneficiary);

-- Payments from a governmental plan made after you separate from service if you are a qualified public safety employee and you (1) will be at least age 50 in the year of the separation or (2) have at least 25 years of service under the Plan;
+- Payments from a governmental plan made after you separate from service as a qualified public safety employee and, in the year of separation, have reached age 50 or 25 years of service under the Plan;

-- Payments from a tax-qualified plan or section 403(b) plan made after you separate from service if you are an employee who provides firefighting services and you (1) will be at least age 50 in the year of the separation or (2) have at least 25 years of service under the Plan;
+- Payments from a private-sector plan made after you separate from service as a private-sector firefighter and, in the year of separation, have reached age 50 or 25 years of service under the Plan;

 - Payments made due to disability;